wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- `/tmp` is for temporary files.
 Is writeable by anybody.
 		- `/usr` contains your programs and binaries.
 			- If you write a script or anything you want to provide it on the system you should copy it to `/usr/local` (if it's a binary, preferably to `/usr/local/bin`)
-		- `/var` is for stuff that is created dynamically
+		- `/var` is for stuff that is created dynamically.
+			-
 		-
 		- Linux Foundation is the organization who is behind and who is responsible of **all** Linux distributions.
 		-